|

 - Only hold on to what you have until I come.
 To him who overcomes and does my will to the end, I will give authority over the nations.

-- Rouse yourselves and keep awake, and strengthen and invigorate what remains and is on the point of dying; for I have not found a thing that you have done meeting the requirements of My God or perfect in His sight.
-[Jesus not only wants works, he wants perfect works. ]
+- Rouse yourselves and keep awake, and strengthen and invigorate what remains and is on the point of dying for I have not found a thing that you have done meeting the requirements of My God or perfect.

 - Why do you call Me, Lord, Lord, and not do [practice, obey ] what I tell you?

-Whoever comes to me, and hears my sayings, and does [practices, obeys] them, I will show you whom he is like.
+Whoever comes to me, and listens to my spoken words, and does [practices, obeys] them, I will show you whom he is like.

 He is like a man who built a house, and dug deep, and laid the foundation securely built on a rock; and when the flood arose, the torrent beat violently upon that house, but could not shake it because it was founded upon a rock.

-But he who hears, and does not [practice my teachings], is like a man who built a house upon the earth without a foundation; against which the torrent struck violently, and immediately it collapsed; and the ruin of that house was great."
+But he who hears and does not put my words into practice is like a man who built a house upon the earth without a foundation; against which the torrent struck violently, and immediately it collapsed; and the ruin of that house was great.

 So, you must go to him.
-You must wait on him - listen silently, with the humility of a sinner in need of his changing power - grace.
+You must wait on him — listen in humble silence, with the humility of a sinner in need of his changing power — grace.

 You must listen, hear, and receive with meekness the engrafted word, which is able to save your souls. .

-- He replied, "My mother and brothers are those who hear God's word and put it into practice."
+- He replied, "My mother and brothers are those who hear God's word and obey."

 - "There is only one thing needed.